 - An authorized representative of each club shall verify, by signature on both preliminary rosters, that he has read the information contained in the opposition club’s roster and that he has examined the opposition club’s eligibility file.
 This process of verification neither constitutes nor implies a waiver of the right to future challenge of the eligibility of players or the validity of the match roster.
 It simply verifies that the representative has examined the opposition’s portion of the Match roster and the opposition’s eligibility file.

-- By Wednesday at 5pm both clubs shall edit (if needed) the preliminary match roster on the CMS website and shall enter all appropriate match information for their club.
-The TRU administrator will lock all matches on Wednesday at 5pm.
-Teams can request matches to be unlocked for $25.
+- Within 48 hours after the match both clubs shall edit (if needed) the preliminary match roster on the CMS website and shall enter all appropriate match information for their club in the post-match report including:

 - Final match roster